ViNeek/wuhoo/README.md

 - **Text** uses another single header library(stb_truetype) to create a very basic text editor.
 The main focus is on showcasing how character encoding and keyboard events are handled with Wuhoo.

 - **Image Viewer** uses stb_image and stb_image_resize to create a basic image previewer.
 The main focus is on presenting the Drag n Drop event handling.
-Simply darg an image on the window to present it.
+Simply drag an image on the window to present it.

 - **RTIOW** is a C++ project that implements a multi-threaded version of the amazing Ray Tracing in One Weekend book.
 Expect something like this: